naavis/haloray/README.md

 ### Atmosphere settings

 HaloRay renders a realistic sky and sun disk based on a blend of Hosek-Wilkie and Preetham models.
+The sky background is only available for parallel-light simulations, because it does not make much sense in the context of ground-level ice crystal clouds and street lights.
 The sky model has only a few adjustable parameters:

 - **Atmosphere enabled:** Toggles rendering of the sky and sun
 - **Turbidity:** The amount of aerosols/haze in the atmosphere